Savannah, Georgia: Historic forts

 Fort Jackson (named for the Georgia politician James Jackson, not Andrew Jackson) lies on the Savannah River, one mile east of Savannah's Historic District.
 Built between 1808 and 1812 to protect the city from attack by sea, it was one of several Confederate forts defending Savannah from Union forces during the Civil War.
 Fort Pulaski National Monument, located on Cockspur Island, 17 mi east of Savannah, preserves the largest fort protecting the city during the war.
 The Union Army bombarded Fort Pulaski in April 1862 with the aid of a new rifled cannon.
-Confederate troops soon surrendered, and the cannon effectively rendered all brick fortifications obsolete.
+Confederate troops soon surrendered, and the cannon rendered all brick fortifications obsolete.